BytesClub/Tic_Tac_Toe/README.md

 * Make sure your local repository contains every file including this README
 * Now execute the following _(or MinGW equivalent)_ at the terminal
 ```
 $ make
 ```
    *If it gives any error, immidiately notify by registering an issue*
-* Now your repository will have a binary executable file named as `play`
+* Now your repository will have a directory named `bin` containing binary executable file named as `play`
 * Open `helper.h` in your text editor and understand which functions are already given.
 * Open `helper.c` to view the implementation of those function done previously